Funding for Seed Meetings [fr]

-- names and affiliations of the scientists involved in the project (scientists from the same institution/laboratory must have different skills);
+- names and affiliations of the researchers involved in the project (researchers from the same institution/laboratory must have different skills);

-- description of the scientific project and skills of the various institutions/laboratories involved (with an emphasis on the possible synergies);
+- description of the research project and skills of the various institutions/laboratories involved (with an emphasis on the possible synergies);

-- brief description of existing links between the scientists involved (Joint PhD between labs, previous visits of researchers…);
+- brief description of existing links between the researchers involved (Joint PhD between labs, previous visits of researchers…);

 - in case those have already been identified, a specification of the types/sources of funding (e.g. Horizon 2020) you intend to apply for as a follow up from this meeting.